PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ### rdiff and diff enhancements

-Also the `rdiff` subcommand comes with new options.
+Also, the `rdiff` subcommand comes with new options.
 Probably the most useful is `rdiff --issues-only` that instead of printing the whole diff, shows just a list of fixed (mentioned really) issues (bugs, CVEs, Jiras):

 **Example** `osc rdiff --issues-only`: